tinalabs/tinacms-contentful/guides/next-serverless-editing.md

 ### Server-side Bearer Tokens

 The currently logged in user's bearer token is securely availble in server-side logic inside Next.js server-side context's `previewData` as `context.previewData.contentful_bearer_token`.
-You can use this to create an instance of the Contentful Management SDK and make requests on behalf of the current user.
+You can use this to create an instance of the Contentful SDK's directly and make requests on behalf of the current user.

 E.g., with the Delivery SDK: